oscarpavon/prufus/README.md

 - rsync
 - wimlib-imagex (this program divide the big Windows installation file in parts because the restriction of FAT32 filesystem about 4GB per file)
 - dosfstools (very important, it's for create the first partition EFI)
-- ntfs3g (for creating a second partion for user data and set disk label)
+- ntfs3g (for creating a second partition for user data and set disk label)

 # Build